CS-433/ml-project-2-zenconvolutionalgraph/README.md

 └── results
 ```

+## Data preprocessing

+In case the access to the data will be granted, the user **will necessitate to preprocess** the given data, as the following models will work with a refined version of the Emo-FilM dataset.

-3. **Explanatory Data Analysis:**
+1. **Explanatory Data Analysis:**

-Run the jupyter notebook ``./EDA/0_explore_dataset.ipynb`` for Explanatory Data Analysis to get yourself familiar with the dataset and its relative structure.
+Run the jupyter [notebook](/EDA/0_explore_dataset.ipynb) for Explanatory Data Analysis to get yourself familiar with the dataset and its relative structure.

-4. **Data Preprocessing**:
+2. **Data Preprocessing**:

-Run the jupyter notebook ``./EDA/1_create_dataset.ipynb`` to create a ``.csv`` file with a raw fMRI value of all the subjects of all the movies, which can be used in all the analysis of the project (detailed in the jupyter notebook).
+Run the jupyter [notebook](./EDA/1_create_dataset.ipynb) to create a ``.csv`` file with a raw fMRI value of all the subjects of all the movies, which can be **used in all the analysis of the project**.
 More specifically, the data prepocessing steps are:

 - Merge all the labelling dataset together.
 - Choose how to extract labels for each time point from the raw scores.
 The approach followed in this study: extract a single emotion for each time point by selecting the emotion with the maximum absolute score value.
 (Other label extraction strategies can be found in the notebook.)